Skip to main content

 • “Everything from the aesthetics to the lineup, the funny little features here and there, and the concept itself is amazing.”

-• “The main characters look kind of cheap, and I'm not a fan of their cardboard-like movements.
-They could have played with the aesthetics a bit more; the graphic design, lanes, health bar, and other features feel like they came straight out of Adobe Illustrator.
-When you're in the middle of the song, that DJ booth at the bottom looks like a JPEG from an EDM festival with branding removed.
-There's no need for that.”
+• “The main characters look kinda cheap, with cardboard-like movements that feel unnecessary.
+The graphic design of the lanes, health bar, and other features feels like they came straight out of Adobe Illustrator.
+The DJ booth at the bottom during gameplay looks like a low-quality JPEG from an EDM festival with branding removed, which feels out of place.”

-• “Only some 2D cutscenes on the title screen are broken (which is probably a Proton issue, to be honest).
-The gameplay is fine, although laggy on my end despite being way above the recommended specs.
-I would appreciate more graphics options to mitigate that.”
+• “Only some 2D cutscenes on the title screen are broken (likely a Proton issue).
+The gameplay graphics are fine but laggy on a system well above recommended specs.
+More graphics options would be appreciated to mitigate performance issues.”

 • grinding